AyeAreEm/impulse/README.md

 functions in structs -> basically methods

 standard library:
-windows -> either natively or a mapping to raylib networks -> http 1.0 sockets -> websockets, etc arenas -> block of memory that all gets freed at the same time
+windows gui -> either natively or a mapping to raylib hashmaps -> hashmap / hash table / etc. maybe make it fairly efficient and fast networks -> http 1.0 sockets -> websockets, etc arenas -> block of memory that all gets freed at the same time